 The importance of writing.

 Let me give a metaphor, your brain is like a small desk which can only have three pieces of paper visible at anytime.
 If you need to look at anything else, you need to file away one of the papers in order to make room for the other information.
-When you write, you expand your desk so that you are able to look at dozens of papers.
+Writing allows you to expand your desk so you are able to look at dozens of papers.
 In essence writing is an extension of the brain.
 Writing does two things.
-First our minds often are filled with worries, tasks, and thought-loops which bog down our brains and disable us from entering the flow state of creativity.
+First our minds often are filled with worries, tasks and thought-loops which bog down our brains and disable us from entering the flow state of creativity.
 Writing allows our minds to relax from thinking about it by putting these things outside of ourselves onto paper.
 Secondly, writing coalesces the nebulous, an important element of being effective.

 Many creative people have trouble getting past the state of day-dreaming and actually manifesting their dreams in reality.
 This is where coherence comes in.
 A 60w lightbulb only dimly lights a room whereas collecting all of those photons into a single laser beam gives enough power to cut through steel.
 This is what I call “coalescing the nebulous” and is the single most important aspect to becoming effective at turning creative visualizations into reality.
 Besides writing, we must focus our efforts with perseverance and organization to manifest our creations.

 The effective creative person must learn how to balance themselves.
 The past is what we evolve from, the present is where we create and the future is what we plan.
 Many of us tend to focus on one of these more than the other.
 Having an imbalance here leads to stagnation and spinning one’s wheels.
 Likewise it is important to balance productivity versus production capability.
 In other words, taking time from work to sharpen the saw … but also not perpetually “sharpening the saw” either.